Averaging along irregular curves and regularisation of ODEs: The non-linear Young integral and Young-type equations

-where $w:\RR_+\to\RR^d$ is a continuous function (with $w_0=0$) and $b:\RR\times\RR^d\to\RR^d$ is a (time-dependent, distributional) vectorfield.
-We think $w$ as a very rough function whose oscillations dominate in small time scales the effects of the integrated vectorfield $b$.
-In this situation the function $x$ behave in small scales very much like $w$ and the effects of $b$ are seen only via a average over these fast oscillations.
-All this will cooks up some regularization effect which will allow to prove existence and uniqueness even when the vectorfield $b$ does not enjoys nice space regularity.
+As already said, we intend to study the ODE~{\eqref{eq:ODE-0}} where $w:\mathbbm{R}_{+} \to \mathbbm{R}^{d}$ is a continuous function (with $w_{0} =0$) and $b:\mathbbm{R} \times \mathbbm{R}^{d} \to \mathbbm{R}^{d}$ is a (time-dependent, distributional) vector field.
+We think $w$ as a very rough function whose oscillations dominate in small time scales the effects of the integrated vector field $b$.
+In this situation the function $x$ behaves at small scales very much like $w$ and the effects of $b$ are seen only via a average over these fast oscillations.
+All this will cooks up some regularisation effect which will allow to prove existence and uniqueness even when the vector field $b$ does not enjoys sufficient space regularity.

-To highlight the effect of the translations induced by $w$ on the flow of $b$ let us introduce the change of variables $\theta_t = x_t - w_t$ so that the above equation now reads:
+To highlight the effect of the translations induced by $w$ on the flow of $b$ let us introduce the change of variables $\theta_{t} =x_{t} -w_{t}$ so that the above equation now reads:

-If we believe that $w$ oscillate faster than $\theta$ then seems reasonable to approximate the integral in the r.h.s. by a sum over a partition $t_0=0,\dots,t_n=t$ of $[0,t]$ where we have freezed the $\theta$ parameter at the initial time of each segment:
+If we believe that $w$ oscillate faster than $\theta$ then it seems reasonable to approximate the integral in the right hand side by a sum over a partition $t_{0} =0, \ldots ,t_{n} =t$ of $[0,t]$ where we have fixed the $\theta$ parameter at the initial time of each segment:

-and where we introduced the operator $\sigma^w_{[s,t]}$ to denote this time averaging along the flow of $w$ for the interval $[s,t]$: